rengel-de/calendars/README.md

 and published on [HexDocs](https://hexdocs.pm).
 The docs can be found at [https://hexdocs.pm/calendars](https://hexdocs.pm/calendars).

+## Copyright and License

+The Calixir library and its sample data are made public under the following conditions:

+- The code and data can be used for personal use.
+- The code can data be used for demonstrations purposes.
+- Non-profit reuse with attribution is fine.
+- Commercial use of the algorithms should be licensed and are not allowed from this library.

+The permissions above are granted **as long as attribution is given to the authors of the original algorithms, Nachum Dershowitz and Edward M. Reingold**.

 ## About the Calendars

 In this software, I distinguish __monotonous__ and __cyclical__